Turán's theorem: Induction

 Adding these bounds gives the result.

 Maximal Degree Vertex

 This proof is due to Paul Erdős.
 Take the vertex $v$ of largest degree.
 Consider the set $A$ of vertices not adjacent to $v$ and the set $B$ of vertices adjacent to $v$.

 Now, delete all edges within $A$ and draw all edges between $A$ and $B$.
-This increases the number of vertices by our maximality assumption and keeps the graph $K_{r+1}$-free.
+This increases the number of edges by our maximality assumption and keeps the graph $K_{r+1}$-free.
 Now, $B$ is $K_r$-free, so the same argument can be repeated on $B$.

 Repeating this argument eventually produces a graph in the same form as a Turán graph, which is a collection of independent sets, with edges between each two vertices from different independent sets.
 A simple calculation shows that the number of edges of this graph is maximized when all independent set sizes are as close to equal as possible.

 Complete Multipartite Optimization

 This proof, as well as the Zykov Symmetrization proof, involve reducing to the case where the graph is a complete multipartite graph, and showing that the number of edges is maximized when there are $r$ independent sets of size as close as possible to equal.
 This step can be done as follows: